 Who am I to sneer at a gift from the google gods?
+Ever since I posted an interview with my sister called “Was It Bizarre Reading a Sex Scene Written By Your Sister?” people have been coming to this blog wanted to find out how to have sex with their sister.
 If writing about sister sex will boost my blog ranking, then what the heck, I’ll write about sister sex.
 Or rather, write about writing sister sex.

 We have such a strong taboo against incest that if you want to write about sibling sex in a mainstream novel, the incest must be motivated.
 In other words, there has to be a strong reason for it.
 Perhaps the children were shut away in an attic most of their lives and had only themselves to rely on.
 (If I remember correctly, this was the premise of V.C.
 Andrews’ Flowers in the Attic.)
 Perhaps two sisters were molested by their father, and the only tender love they knew was the love they offered each other.
 Perhaps the parents saw nothing wrong with sibling sex, perhaps even encouraged it by having a brother and sister share a bed.
 (Of course, this complicates matters in that you have to show the parents’ actions as being motivated.
 Why would they think this was an acceptable arrangement?)

 The point is, if you want people to accept the incest, you have to give them more of a reason for siblings to have sex than simply because they wanted it.
 People want lots of things that are not acceptable, but that does not make the thing acceptable to lots of people.
 As always, with writing, you need to figure out what your motive is for writing the scene before you can figure out your characters’ motivations.
 Are you trying to prove that sibling love is acceptable?
 That it’s inevitable under certain circumstances?
 That love is love wherever you find it?
 That you have the hots for your sister or brother and want society’s okay?
 Whatever you want to prove, you then have to write the scene with this objective in mind.